openharmony/arkcompiler_ets_frontend/arkguard/README.md

 Specifies to obfuscate the property names.
 If you use this option, all property names will be obfuscated except the
 following:
 * the property names of `import/export` classes or objects.
+Note: Only for directly exported classes or objects, their property names will be kept.
+For example, the property name `data` in
+    ```
+    export class MyClass {
+       data: string;
+    }
+    ```
+    will not be obfuscated.
+In 'directly export' cases such as `export MyClass` and `let a = MyClass; export a;`, if you do not want to obfuscate their property names, you need to use [keep options](#keep-options) to keep them.
 * the property names defined in UI components.
 For example, the property names `message` and `data` in
     ```
     @Component struct MyExample {